New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

 \section{Perspective from the compact-open topology}

-In this section, we will have a closer look on the topological difference between the two types of operator approximation given in Figure \ref{fig:approximation_types} by a set $S\subset \CC(\X, \Y)$ of approximants.
-In the following two sections, we recall what the statements \ref{fig:approximation_types:(A)} and \ref{fig:approximation_types:(B)} in Figure \ref{fig:approximation_types} mean in terms of the so called compact-open topology.
-Finally, in Section \ref{sec:denseFU_FU_not_equivalent} we show that \ref{fig:approximation_types:(B)} is indeed a stronger statement in general, at least for settings relevant for operator approximation tasks, in which $\X$ and $\Y$ are typically infinite-dimensional normed (function) spaces.
-Regarding the definition of the compact-open topology, we follow \cite[Chapter 3.4]{Engelking_Topologie}. \begin{definition}[\textbf{Compact-open topology}] Let $\X$ and $\Y$ be topological spaces.
+In this section, we will have a closer look on the topological difference between the two types of operator approximation given in \Cref{fig:approximation_types} by a set $S$ of approximants.
+For simplicity, we assume that $S\subseteq \CC(\X, \Y)$.
+In the following two sections, we recall what the statements \labelcref{fig:approximation_types:(A)} and \labelcref{fig:approximation_types:(B)} in \Cref{fig:approximation_types} mean in terms of the so called compact-open topology.
+Finally, in Section \ref{sec:denseFU_FU_not_equivalent} we show that \labelcref{fig:approximation_types:(B)} is indeed a stronger statement in general, at least for settings relevant for operator approximation tasks, in which $\X$ and $\Y$ are typically infinite-dimensional normed (function) spaces.
+Regarding the definition of the compact-open topology, we follow \cite[Chapter 3.4]{Engelking_Topologie}. \begin{definition}[Compact-open topology] Let $\X$ and $\Y$ be topological spaces.
 For compact $K\subseteq \X$ and open $V\subseteq \Y$ associate the set

 The compact-open topology on $\CC(\X, \Y)$ is the topology that has all such $U_{K, V}$ as a subbase.
 In other words, it is the coarsest topology on $\CC(\X, \Y)$ containing all $U_{K, V}$. \end{definition}